ClementVNN/FinalColibus/colibus_tuto_install.md

 ## Installation Steps

-To install all the dependencies and the simulator, you can run the following command in the terminal:
+To install all the dependencies, you can run the following command in the terminal.
+It will take some time to install all the dependencies : 10 to 45 min at worst depending on your internet connection and harware.

 ```bash
 locale